 What happens when the 26,000 foster kids age out of the foster care system each year?
 Hear from Channel 8 News Co-Anchor Cynthia Izaguirre about children aging out of foster care and how CASA of Tarrant County is an essential part of the solution!

-Tarrant County has the second highest confirmed cases of child abuse and neglect in the state of Texas.
+Tarrant County has the second highest confirmed cases of child abuse and neglect in the state of Texas (in 2016).
 This means 14 children every single day were victims of abuse or neglect.
 Child abuse is an ongoing epidemic that has a lasting negative impact on the victims, our community and our economy.
 CASA is an essential part of the solution, and you can help!

 CASA volunteers make an immediate impact in an abused child’s life by fighting for their safety, speaking up for their best interests in court and supporting the child’s healing from their abuse and neglect.
 You can get involved by becoming a CASA volunteer, and no expertise is required!
 As a CASA volunteer, your voice resounds into a tangled web of uncertainty and fear, speaking courage and peace into a child’s heart.
 By speaking hope into one of the darkest times of a child’s life, your voice can change the trajectory of a child's life, leading them to a brighter future.